Generalizing trajectories¶

 Try different tolerance settings and observe the results in line geometry and therefore also length:

-dp_generalized = mpd.DouglasPeuckerGeneralizer(original_traj).generalize(tolerance=0.001)
+dp_generalized = mpd.DouglasPeuckerGeneralizer(original_traj).generalize(

-dp_generalized.plot(column='speed', vmax=20, **plot_defaults)
+dp_generalized.plot(column="speed", vmax=20, **plot_defaults)

 <Axes: >